bpostance/bpostance.github.io/_posts/02-GLM-FrequencySeverity/02-GLM-FrequencySeverity.md

 - [gamma.shape.glm: Estimate the Shape Parameter of the Gamma Distribution R MASS](https://rdrr.io/cran/MASS/man/gamma.shape.glm.html)
 - [The identity link function does not respect the domain of the Gamma family? - Cross Validated](https://stats.stackexchange.com/questions/356053/the-identity-link-function-does-not-respect-the-domain-of-the-gamma-family)

-Below I illustrate the range of predicted severity values for the intercept and each level in Geography.
+Below I illustrate the range of predicted severity values for the intercept and each level in Geogrpahy.

 ```python